declan93/PGS-LMM/README.md

 This will submit the job scripts to the HPC scheduler with a previous job completion dependency for each script.

 ## Limitations
 Currently the pipeline will generate covariate files on the fly for 10 PCs, age, sex, genotyping batch and assessment centre.
-Any deviation from these covariates will require the user to update the covariate generating scripts `makeCovars.sh` & `makePgsCovars.sh`
+Any deviation from these covariates will require the user to update the covariate generating scripts `makeCovars.sh` & `makePgsCovars.sh`.
+An example of how to add covariates can be found here https://github.com/declan93/PGS-LMM/wiki/Adding-Covariates#adding-new-covariates

 The user can opt to use `SBayesR` instead of `PRSice` by following the instructions commented in `pipeline.sh` and editing the releavant scripts.